 The very first thing that you should do when a client misses a payment is to get in touch.
-There are many legitimate reasons why a customer could forget to pay, such as:
+There are many legitimate reasons why a customer could forget to pay an invoice, such as:

 - Losing or failing to receive the initial invoice

 - An incorrect email address or billing address